EleganteVagabond/goTraining/README.md

 (8) a phone number normalizer that takes in various phone numbers (ostensibly from signups at a conference) and normalizes them using regular expressions

+(9) a clone of HackerNews that used concurrency to pull stories in parallel instead of serially (while maintaining the original order)

+(10) an tool that produces simple svg images including bar graphs and crazy looking fractals

 Really enjoyed what I learned and took me back to my C++/Java days in college.
 Many thanks to Jon for the course!